jlin412/TS-Cypress-BDD/README.md

 1. Additional step: You need to install [Allure](https://github.com/allure-framework/allure2), if you want to use it.

 ### Running tests
+1. Launch `java -jar studentmgmt-0.0.1-SNAPSHOT.jar` with `yarn cy:api-setup` before running any api tests
-1. You can use Cypress GUI with `yarn cy:ui` command.
+1. You can use Cypress GUI with `yarn cy:ui` command to execute individual feature and debug
 1. As well, you can start test suite with `yarn cy:headless` command.
 1. Also, you can start the suite and generate Allure report with `yarn cy:allure` and after it, open it with `yarn allure:open`.
 1. And the most prefered options is to use `yarn cy:allure:open` command, that would execute the suite, generate and open the report as an HTML doc.